patveith/kata-pencil-durability/README.md

 ## How to build
 * Project was built using ruby version 2.3.1 and ruby-bundler version 1.16.0 on Ubuntu 16.04
-* To install ruby and the ruby-bunder use the following command
+* If ruby or the ruby-bundler is not installed the following command can be used for Ubuntu and Debian
 ~~~~
 $ sudo apt install ruby ruby-bundler
 ~~~~